runekn/vs_rkn_gridlesscrafting/README.md

 Fully safe to add to existing save.
 It is recommended that all crafting surfaces are deleted before removing from existing save.
 Though given the auto-delete feature this should be trivial.

+Unfinished crafting items may break after game update or installing/updating mods that add grid recipes.
+It is recommended that these are only temporary.

 Any mod that disables grid recipes will also disable for this mod.

 [Immersive Inventory Slots](https://mods.vintagestory.at/show/mod/59074) and this mod will override each other's UI changes if playing with DisableUICraftingGrid=true.
 To hide the grid again you must use HideCraftingGrid in that mod's config.